Denmark’s Police State and the Erosion of Justice: There is Something Rotten in the State of Denmark

 From wrongful convictions and lost legal records to the crushing weight of bureaucratic persecution, each story reveals how ordinary people, entrepreneurs, mothers, professionals, are destroyed by the very systems meant to uphold fairness and equality.

-Through vivid narrative and unsparing critique, Luise Noring exposes the chilling consequences of unchecked state power and societal denial.
-Told with searing honesty, ROTTEN is more than an indictment of one nation: it is a stark warning to all democracies.
-It challenges readers to reconsider what justice means, where freedom ends, and how close we stand to the edge between order and oppression.
+Through vivid narrative and unsparing critique, the author exposes the chilling consequences of unchecked state power and societal denial.
+Told with searing honesty, this book is more than an indictment of one nation: it is a stark warning to all democracies.

-Unlike Dr. Noring’s other books, ROTTEN is a narrative nonfiction based on numerous individual interviews and extensive desktop research, complete with thorough references.
+Unlike Dr. Noring’s other books, ROTTEN is a nonfiction based on numerous individual interviews and extensive desktop research, complete with thorough references.